Delaware College Costs 2026

 Cost of Living Index

 The average college graduate in Delaware earns $52,300 in their first year after graduation, with a cost of living index of 104 (the national average is 100).
 Delaware's cost of living is near the national average, offering a balanced relationship between earnings and expenses.
-With a 65% graduation rate at public universities, students who choose Delaware schools should leverage academic support resources and careful major selection to maximize their chances of completing their degree.
+With a 65% public-university graduation benchmark, students who choose Delaware schools should leverage academic support resources and careful major selection to maximize their chances of completing their degree.

 Tips for Reducing College Costs in Delaware

-2. 2Apply for state financial aid early.
+- 2Apply for state financial aid early.
 Delaware state aid programs have limited funding.
-File your FAFSA as soon as it opens on October 1 to maximize your eligibility.
+File the FAFSA as soon as it is available for the award year and confirm state, institutional, and scholarship priority deadlines.

 Compare with Neighboring States